-I was 10 miles away from Campeche, my destination for the evening after a grueling 11 hour day on the motorcycle.
+I was 10 miles away from Campeche, my destination that evening after a grueling 11 hour day on the bike.
 Most of the way had been spectacularly beautiful coastline with miles of white sand beach dropping away to my left into the perfectly green, clear sea.
-Bright green lizards scuttled across the road, butterflies floated at the edges and all sorts of birds swooped above me.
-I had crossed bridges to islands, small fishing boats in the water below, and followed the flat winding road all the way from Oaxaca to Campeche, almost 500 miles to the North-East.
+Bright green lizards scuttled across the road, butterflies floated at the edges and all sorts of birds swooped overhead.
+I had crossed bridges to islands, small fishing boats in the water below, and followed the flat winding road all the way from Oaxaca to Campeche state, almost 500 miles to the North-East.

-I was so close— but even screaming along the highway at 85 mph, the wind streaming my hair behind me, I couldn’t outrun the dark mass of clouds that were always there behind me.
+I was so close— but even screaming along the highway at 85 mph, the wind streaming my hard behind me, I could seem to outrun the dark mass of clouds that was always there behind me.

 Oaxaca City, Mexico